carbon-language/carbon-lang/docs/design/generics/details.md

 None of the casts between facet types change the implementation of any interfaces for a type.
-So the result of a cast does not depend on the sequence of casts you perform, just the original type and the final type-type.
+So the result of a cast does not depend on the sequence of casts you perform, just the original type and the final type-of-type.
 That is, these types will all be equal:

 -   `T as I`
 -   `(T as A) as I`